abgroen/abgroen/content/home/experience.md

 weight = 65  # Order that this section will appear.

 title = "Experience"
-subtitle = "Check out my CV for fuller descriptions."
+subtitle = "Check out my CV (see the ABOUT-section) for fuller descriptions."

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format